MEET THE CAST

 Executive Producer

-Louise served as Executive Producer for “The Fall of ‘55,” promoting it at the American Film Market and at various film festivals, and was instrumental in obtaining distribution through Frameline in 2007.
-She started her movie development company, CTP Films, LLC, in 2004.
-Its primary goal was to find marketable scripts for films that will help build the Idaho film industry.
+Louise promoted “The Fall of ‘55,” at the American Film Market and at various film festivals, and was instrumental in obtaining distribution through Frameline in 2007.
+She started her movie development company, CTP Films, LLC, in 2004 to find marketable scripts for films that will help build the Idaho film industry.
+Louise was also an award-winning screenwriter.

 -